MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 - **Logistic regression models and linear models**

   The modules for multiclass and binary logistic regression support L1 and L2 regularization.
 Regularization is a way of adding constraints during training to manually specify an aspect of the learned model.
 Regularization typically is used to avoid overfitting.
-Machine Learning Studio supports regularization for the L1 or L2 norms of the weight vector in linear classification algorithms:
+Machine Learning Studio (classic) supports regularization for the L1 or L2 norms of the weight vector in linear classification algorithms:

     - L1 regularization is useful if the goal is to have a model that's as sparse as possible.
     - L2 regularization prevents any single coordinate in the weight vector from growing too much in magnitude.
 It's useful if the goal is to have a model with small overall weights.